Frequently Asked Questions (FAQ)

 Luggage, family & dignity

-Can luggage be taken?
+Can luggage be taken along?

 Yes.
 We work with dignity, discretion and humanity.
 No one needs to feel ashamed.